Roaches in Florida

 German Cockroach

-German roaches need humans to survive.
 These creatures are attracted to warm humid environments that will provide them with food and water sufficient for survival and reproduction.
-German roaches are omnivores and eat things like:
+They are omnivores and eat things like:

 • Wax